Introduction

 What is a Salvage Car?

-The short answer is no, you cannot drive a salvage car in its existing state on public roads in Ontario.
-However, you can rebuild a salvage car and make it roadworthy again.
+No, you cannot legally drive a salvage car in Ontario.
+However, you can repair it and follow a specific process to make it roadworthy again.
 This process involves several steps:

 1. Repairing the Salvage Car